 The agricultural industry has seen a tremendous transformation in recent years, and the CEE region is not left behind.
-However, as traditional farming methods are becoming less sustainable, with some leading to environmental degradation, food insecurity, and economic challenges, the agricultural sector is often turning to technology to solve these challenges, hence the rise of agritech startups.
+However, traditional farming methods have been proven unsustainable, with some leading to environmental degradation, food insecurity, and economic challenges.
+The agricultural sector is turning to technology to solve these challenges, hence the rise of agritech startups.

 Solutions such as precision farming, automation, sensors, drones, AI, and flexible financing for farmers among others help farmers to optimize their operations and make better decisions based on real-time data.